Larry Miller (comedian): Other work

 As a stand-up comic, he is best known for his monologue "The Five Levels of Drinking", which Vulture hailed as "masterful, well-written, and influential".

 From 2002 to 2004, Miller wrote a column for the magazine The Weekly Standard that usually ran once every two weeks.
 Since then, he continued to occasionally contribute to the magazine, and to the Washington Examiner, which absorbed The Weekly Standard when it ceased publication.
 His subject matter has included politics as well as reminiscences about fellow entertainers and anecdotes from his own life.

 Two of the columns he wrote in 2002 served as the text for frequently forwarded emails at the time, though in both cases his words were attributed to others.
 The first was his very first Weekly Standard column in January 2002, in which he mocked various anti-war platitudes of the time; the text was incorrectly attributed to retired Air Force general Richard E. Hawley.
 The second was an April 2002 column defending Israel in the Israeli–Palestinian conflict, which was attributed to fellow comedian Dennis Miller.
 Another email which also began to be forwarded in 2002, purporting to offer "George Carlin's Views on Aging", was derived in part from a stand-up routine that Larry Miller performed in the 1990s.

 Miller began a weekly podcast on the Carolla Digital Network, This Week with Larry Miller, suspending it after falling and injuring his head severely in April 2012.
 After hospitalization and a coma, he said in January 2013 that he was convalescing.
 Miller resumed the podcast on January 9, 2013.
 In February 2015, the podcast was retitled The Larry Miller Show with direct distribution.
 The podcast ended on December 2, 2020.
 Miller referred to it as the "grand finale" after not broadcasting a new show in the previous six months.
 The show page cited issues with producing the show safely during the COVID-19 pandemic in the United States.

 Personal life

 Miller married television writer Eileen Conn in 1993.
 The couple have two children.

+Miller was hospitalized after hitting his head in a fall.
+He went into a coma and was put on life support for one month after the accident.
+He made a complete recovery.